 In the city center, for those looking for a wonderful vegetarian restaurant, you must stop by El Vegetariano .
 A great place for take-out is Chez Henry which serves traditional Chilean food.
 And for the best tapas in town, try Iberico .
 If beers and jazz are what you are seeking, go to Sicosis and satisfy both desires with some noisy jazz and a great beer selection.
 El Cuervo is an inexpensive bar with great food and located near the theater.

 The district known as Ñuñoa has many options for nightlife and dining for you to choose from.
 For breakfast, stop by La Tecla and choose from every type of pancake on the planet.
 A great happy hour can be found at Ebano , where cocktails and every type of liquor are found.
 Again for those jazz enthusiasts, there is the venerable Club de Jazz , founded in 1943 and a Chilean institution.
-Two other bohemian type bars are the Cafe de la Isla also with live music and Amor Nunca Muere or "Love never Dies," both frequented by a young and lively clientele.
+Another bohemian type bar with live music is Amor Nunca Muere or "Love never Dies," often frequented by a young and lively clientele.

 In the Vitacura area, you will find many restaurants that are very popular among young people, such as el Naturista, featuring sumptuous vegetarian food and drinks at the bar.
 For Chinese food, try the Wok House and have the Sei-Sha, which is a plate of delicious prawns covered in almonds.
 If you have the family with you, take them over to Acuarela in order to take advantage of the all you can eat buffet of traditional Chilean food.
 For those beer lovers, there is only one place where you can get a pint of Guinness and that is at Flannery's Irish Geo Pub , so come here to enjoy that Irish specialty.